 - Your EMF ticket (printed or saved on your phone - these will be issued shortly before the event)

-- A 20-30m power lead.
-If you can, a 16A plug on the end is useful - more info on power
+- A 20-30m power lead, ideally with a 16A plug - more info on power

 - A long (as long as the power lead) ethernet cable to connect your tent